-Rising Chinese ozone levels cause higher mortality: study
+Rising Chinese ozone levels cause higher mortality: Study

 Lauri Myllyvirta, a Beijing-based campaigner with environmental group Greenpeace, said soaring ozone is partly a result of China's success in reducing PM2.5, which has increased the amount of sunlight, but China has lagged when it comes to tackling NOx and VOCs.

-China launched a 2013-2017 action plan aimed at reducing average PM2.5 levels by 25 percent in targeted regions, but there was no target for ozone.
+China launched a 2013 to 2017 action plan aimed at reducing average PM2.5 levels by 25 per cent in targeted regions, but there was no target for ozone.

 But he said while China was paying close attention to the problem, recent increases were "still a normal fluctuation".